Udaharanam Sujatha

-The film stars Manju Warrier as a single mother living in an impoverished colony in Thiruvananthapuram (Kerala) doing menial jobs to support her young daughter's education.
-The cast also includes Anaswara Rajan, Nedumudi Venu, Mamta Mohandas and Joju George.
+The film stars Manju Warrier as a single mother living in an impoverished colony in Thiruvananthapuram doing menial jobs to support her daughter Anaswara Rajan's education.
+The cast also includes Anaswara Rajan and Mamta Mohandas.
 Principal photography began on 4 May 2017 and was completed exclusively in Thiruvananthapuram.
 Madhu Neelakandan handles cinematography.
 Gopi Sunder is the music director.
 The film has seven songs, including one promo song sung by V. Suresh Thampanoor.

-"Not everyone would be proud of their kids following their footsteps, especially parents belonging to the lower-middle class section of the society.
-They dream big, so that at least their kids don’t end up struggling, doing low-paying jobs like them.
-The film portrays this fact well, through the performances of its lead actors, Manju Warrier and Anaswara Rajan.", the Times of India wrote in their review.

-The film released along with Dileep starrer Ramaleela in India on 28 September 2017 and was a "hit" in box office.
-It received positive reviews from critics and audiences alike and won a large number of accolades.
+The film released in India on 28 September 2017 and was a box office success.
+It received positive reviews from critics and audiences alike and won a number of accolades.

 Plot

-Sujatha Krishnan (Manju Warrier) is a high-school drop-out, a young widow and a single mother in living in the city of Thiruvananthapuram.
-She lives to see her daughter Athira 's (Anaswara Rajan) academic success, taking up more and more trivial jobs at apartments and factories to support her schooling (and the planned expensive "private coaching" for SSLC).
+Sujatha Krishnan is a high-school drop-out, a young widow and a single mother living in the city of Thiruvananthapuram.
+She lives to see her daughter Athira's academic success, taking up more and more trivial jobs at apartments and factories to support her schooling (and the planned expensive "private coaching" for SSLC).
 Her daughter, though, is far from grateful.
 She is unmotivated, never studies properly, gets low marks in her school exams and won't quit believing that she can't be anything more than a petty "domestic help" like her mother.

-Sujatha narrates her dilemma to her rich employer George Paul (Nedumudi Venu).
+Sujatha narrates her dilemma to her rich employer George Paul.
 A kind and open-hearted man, he tells Sujatha about an uncanny solution to her daughter's poor academic performance.
 Under the new plan, Sujatha will enrol in her daughter's school so that she can learn math and tutor Athira herself.
-This embarrasses young Athira.
+This embarrasses Athira.
 Sujatha slowly starts impressing her classmates and scores pretty much well in maths exams.
 No one, except for the school's kind principal, is aware of Sujatha's relationship to Athira.
-Athira begs her mother to stop attending the school.
-She is angered by her mother's success in math, as she herself continues to fail to understand it.
-Both of them starts a rivalry where if Athira scores more marks than Sujatha the latter should leave school.
-Athira, seeing no other solution but to score better than her mother, starts studying well.
+Athira begs Sujatha to stop attending the school.
+She is angered by Sujatha's success in math, as she herself continues to fail to understand it.
+Both of them start a rivalry where if Athira scores more marks than Sujatha, then she should leave school.
+Athira, seeing no other solution but to score better than Sujatha, starts studying well.
 She scores a "personal" record 58% marks in her next mathematics exam.
 Sujatha is happy, and leaves school.